cea-hpc/modules/INSTALL.rst

-                      Allow to specify module versions by their starting part, i.e. substring separated from the rest of the version string by a ``.`` character. (default=no) --enable-color        Control if output should be colored by default or not.
+                      Allow to specify module versions by their starting part, i.e. substring separated from the rest of the version string by a ``.`` character. (default=no) --enable-advanced-version-spec
+                      Activate the advanced module version specifiers which enables to finely select module versions by specifying after the module name a version constraint prefixed by the ``@`` character. (default=no) --enable-color        Control if output should be colored by default or not.
                       A value of ``yes`` equals to the ``auto`` color mode.
                       ``no`` equals to the ``never`` color mode. (default=no)